-- 15.1 All new resident students and flat reps must receive and complete fire safety training within their first two weeks. - 15.2 The Health and Safety Office provides additional training to flat reps, similar to that for staff fire wardens. - 15.3 Fire drills for each student hall of residence will take place during the first six weeks of the new academic year. - 15.4 Students must familiarise themselves with the fire evacuation procedures and escape routes for the areas in which they study, attend classes or lectures, and for their accommodation provided by the University on or off campus.
+- 15.1 All new resident students and flat leaders must receive and complete mandatory fire safety eLearning within their first two weeks.
+Failure to complete this induction eLearning will result in their accommodation access being revoked until the induction has been completed.
+All non-resident students are required to complete the same eLearning.
+All students must also observe all instructions, information and training intended to observe fire safety. - 15.2 The Fire, Health and Safety Adviser provides additional face-to-face training to flat leaders. - 15.3 Fire drills for each student residence will, whenever practicable, be completed during the first six weeks of the new academic year. - 15.4 Students must familiarise themselves with the fire evacuation procedures and escape routes for the areas in which they study, attend classes or lectures, and for their accommodation provided by the University.
+In turn, they must be given sufficient opportunity by the University to disclose any relevant medical conditions or disabilities that would affect their ability to escape a building in the event of fire. - 15.5 In addition to co-operating with the University on fire safety matters, students must: - Not misuse or interfere with any building fabric or equipment provided in connection with assuring fire safety. - Report any relevant risks or deficiencies in and around the university buildings, or with fire safety equipment, arrangements, or procedures.